coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

-If the entity manifests a power that has an XP cost, all the participants pay an equal share (the conductor pays the remainder if the cost can't be divided evenly).
+If the entity manifests a power that has an XP cost, all the participants pay an equal share (the conductor pays the remainder if the cost can’t be divided evenly).

 Once linked, the participants must remain within a 20-foot-radius area, and as a group can move at a speed of 10 feet.
 If a participant moves